Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Ramanujan identities

+The first equation in \eqref{eq:xydbydtau} proves the first of the Ramanujan identities.
+For the higher weight forms, we simply differentiate \eqref{eq:E2kxy} and use \eqref{eq:xydbydtau} to find

-Equipped with \eqref{eq:E2kxy} and \eqref{eq:E2xy} along with \eqref{eq:xydbydtau} we are in a position to compute $ \tau $-derivatives of the Eisenstein series.
-This will yield analogues of the Ramanujan identities for Hecke groups, which for fixed $ m $ and $ k \leq m $ take the form
+The second term can be resolved in multiple equivalent ways, courtesy of \eqref{eq:notFreelyGenerated}.
+We have thus derived the analogues of the Ramanujan identities for Hecke groups, which for fixed $ m $ and $ k \leq m $ take the stated form for any $ k'$ such that $ 2 \leq k' \leq k-1 $. \end{proof}

-It is straightforwardly verified that the case $m=3$ reproduces the well known Ramanujan identities corresponding to the modular group.
-For taller Hecke groups, we get analogous relations; systems of this form will be collectively referred to as Ramanujan identities.
+It is straightforward to verify that the case $m=3$ reproduces the well known Ramanujan identities corresponding to the modular group.
+The above identities for $ m = 4 $ and $ 6 $ have appeared in \cite{Zudilin2003}.
+For Hecke groups ${\rm H}(m)$, we get analogous relations; systems of this form will be collectively referred to as Ramanujan identities.